madebysimon/OPUS/crisis resources.md

 ---
-title: 🆘 need help
+title: 🆘 Crisis Resources
 ---

 # Crisis Resources
-> *If you or someone you know is experiencing an emergency or crisis and needs immediate help, call 112 or go to the nearest emergency room.*
+> **If you or someone you know is experiencing an emergency or crisis and needs immediate help, call 112 or go to the nearest emergency room.**
 > Additional crisis resources can be found below.

 ## feeling suicidal?
-→ place a [distress call to ✆ 112 now ↗](tel:) (link inactive) emergency personell is available 24/7 and free of charge
+→ place a [distress call to ✆ 112 now ↗](tel:) (link inactive)

+emergency personell is available 24/7 and free of charge

 > 1. say your location